xin-hedera/hedera-mirror-node/docs/development.md

 ## Compiling the Project

 This project uses [Gradle](https://gradle.org) for building and managing dependencies.
+It's not necessary to install Gradle locally as the project automatically downloads it via the Gradle Wrapper.

 1. **Clean and Build the Project**:
    Run the following command to clean and build the project: